anmho/anmho/README.md

 <br />

 Currently studying computer science at UC Irvine.
 I'm excited about writing innovative, resilient services.
 I'm interested in distributed systems, security, databases, and applied ML.
-Backend on Messaging at Snap
+Backend on Messaging at Snap.
+Favorite tools to use currently: Go, Docker, Spark, and PyTorch.
 <br />

 I'm currently based in **Irvine, California.**